-A bonus chapter titled “How You, Too, Can Become A Billionaire”, provides tips on how the average person can become a billionaire by investing millions of dollars in hedge funds, or purchasing large companies through hostile takeovers.
+A bonus chapter entitled “How You, Too, Can Become A Billionaire”, provides tips for the average person on how to become rich by investing millions of dollars in hedge funds, or purchasing large companies through hostile takeovers.
 “You see a lot of crap out there about how to better yourself,” said Mr. Sallingher, “but this was written by people who know what it’s all about.
 I’m grateful they took the time, really.”

 An Instant Classic

-Copies of the book have been shared at high society dinner parties and social events in New York, London, Paris and capitals across Europe, where dinner guests frequently quote entire paragraphs from the book, to the howls and screams of their fellow diners.
-Gold leaf was added to the title in the second edition printing, and it remains a featured volume in personal libraries and the studies of billionaires around the globe.
+Copies of the book have been shared at dinner parties and social events in New York, London, and Paris, where dinner guests frequently quote entire paragraphs to the howls and screams of their fellow diners.
+Gold leaf was added to the second edition printing, and it remains a featured volume in personal libraries of billionaires around the globe.

-Said one of the billionaires present for the original idea on Mr. Helmslacker’s yacht, “this is the single funniest thing we’ve ever done.
+According to someone present for the original idea on Mr. Helmslicker’s yacht, “this is the single funniest thing we’ve ever done.
 I don’t think we’ll ever have a laugh as good as this one.
 We laughed for a week – across the Atlantic all the way to the Seychelles.
 My stomach still hurts.
 Guide To Being Poor.
 Great stuff.”

-The “Guide On How To Be Poor” is available on Amazon.com and other book sellers in your area.
+The “Guide On How To Be Poor” is available on Amazon, Ebay, and basically every single county in the United States.